-If you are not familiar with this kind of equipment, you may be wondering how to use a pizza stone for the first time.
+If you are unfamiliar with this equipment, you may wonder how to use a pizza stone for the first time.
 But the way this stone works is simple.

-When using a pizza stone, the heat from the oven is retained in the stone, causing the temperature of the stone surface to rise more than the oven’s average temperature.
+When using a pizza stone, the heat from the oven is retained, causing the stone surface to rise more than the oven’s average temperature.

-Because of the porousness of the stone, the material rapidly absorbs any moisture contained in the dough is.
+Because of the porousness of the stone, the material rapidly absorbs any moisture in the dough.

-In turn, this dries up the crust and makes it crispy on the outside and soft on the inside.
+In turn, this dries up the crust and makes it crispy and soft on the inside.
 Instead, when using a metal pan, the moisture is trapped, which gives rise to a soggy pizza.

 What Do You Need to Use A Pizza Stone for the First Time?

 Using a pizza stone for the first time is much less scary than you think.
 And don’t worry, you’ll use the same process every time you make pizza.
 Once you have your stone ready, you don’t need much.

 In addition to an oven, you’ll need something to place the pizza stone on.
 Traditional racks work perfectly fine.